The female marines Japan is training for war

 Although the number of Japanese female soldiers has doubled during the past decade, it is still far behind Tokyo's ally, the United States.

-Women make up only 8.7% of the 230,000 strong Japanese Self-Defense Forces (JSDF), half the rate of the U.S. military, and only 1.6% of the ARDB, which was activated in 2018.
-That compares with the almost one in ten U.S. Marines who are women.
+Women make up only 8.7 per cent of the 230,000 strong Japanese Self-Defence Forces (JSDF), half the rate of the US military, and only 1.6 per cent of the ARDB, which was activated in 2018.
+That compares with almost one in ten US Marines who are women.

 "The ARDB has a reputation for being physically, mentally, and technically demanding, and I think that a lot of women worry whether they could handle that," Staff Sergeant Maruyama, 38, a medic, said in the amphibious landing ship's mess hall.

-The SDF's efforts to present itself as a more female-friendly force have been undermined in recent months by high-profile sexual harassment cases.
+The JSDF's efforts to present itself as a more female-friendly force have been undermined in recent months by high-profile sexual harassment cases.

 Maruyama, who has two daughters with her SDF-enlisted husband, says more childcare help would be a boon.